dart-lang/language/accepted/2.12/nnbd/feature-specification.md

 a prefix `await` expression that is not nested inside of another function expression.

-It is an error for a class with a `const` constructor to have a `late final` instance variable.
+It is an error for a class with a generative `const` constructor to have a `late final` instance variable.

 It is not a compile time error to write to a `final` non-local or instance variable if that variable is declared `late` and does not have an initializer.